 Our Reporting to you Required communications What is reported?
 When and where External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures.
 We have received all requested confirmations Consideration of laws and regulations Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
-Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of We have not identified any material instances or non-compliance with laws and regulations] Significant deficiencies in internal controls identified during the audit Significant deficiencies in internal controls identified during the audit.
-Audit results report
+Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Enquiry of the audit committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the audit committee may be aware of We have asked management and those charged with governance.
+We have not identified any material instances or noncompliance with laws and regulations] Significant deficiencies in internal controls identified during the audit Significant deficiencies in internal controls identified during the audit.
+Audit results report/Annual Audit Letter

 Our Reporting to you Required communications What is reported?
-When and where Written representations we are requesting from management and/or those charged with governance Written representations requested from management and/or those charged with governance Audit results report Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report Auditors report Any circumstances identified that affect the form and content of our auditor's report Audit results report Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work 25 January 2018 Audit plan Audit results report Certification work Summary of certification work Certification Report Date TBC
+When and where Group Audits An overview of the type of work to be performed on the financial information of the components An overview of the nature of the group audit team's planned involvement in the work to be performed by the component auditors on the financial information of significant components Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements.
+Audit planning report/audit results report Written representations we are requesting from management and/or those charged with governance Written representations we are requesting from management and/or those charged with governance Audit results report Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report Auditors report Any circumstances identified that affect the form and content of our auditor's report Audit results report Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Planning Report Audit Results Report Certification work Summary of certification work Certification Report